joepurdy/template-emberjs/README.md

-# A Ember.js App template on Gitpod
+# An Ember.js App template on Gitpod

 This is an [Ember.js](https://emberjs.com/) app template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).